k-son/simple-text-annotations/README.md

 # Simple Text Annotations
 [![Generic badge](https://img.shields.io/badge/Version-2.0.0-green.svg)](https://shields.io/)

-Use this small library when you need to annotate something on your website.
+Use this small library when you need to add annotations to your website.
 <br><br>

 ## Features